-Our concerts are in November, December (our Christmas special) and May.
+Our concerts are usually in November, December (our Christmas special), May and July, although this schedule remains flexible.
 The best time to join is when we start to rehearse new works, usually in September and January.
 New members are invited to try us out for three weeks free of charge.
 If you are unsure, or haven’t sung in a choir before, we have a mentor for each singing part, who can help to get you orientated.

-Our annual subscription is £95 (which can be paid in two instalments).
+Our annual subscription is £120 (which can be paid in two instalments of £60).
 We are particularly keen to encourage younger members to join, so there is a special subscription rate of only £1 for those in full time education.
 Music can be hired for a nominal fee.

 In addition to our musical activities, we enjoy a range of social activities which help us to raise funds so that we can continue to afford professional soloists and orchestral support for our concerts.

 firstname.lastname@example.org or ring Valerie Morgan (Choir Secretary) on 0115 933 2353.

 NB RETURNING MEMBERS A completed form is only required if contact or Gift Aid details have changed.
 Otherwise please send payment only.

 NEW MEMBERS We are happy to allow 3 weeks to settle in before payment is due.
 Please send completed form only.